FC Gossau

-FC Gossau is a Swiss football club from the city of Gossau in the canton of St. Gallen.
-It currently plays in the Challenge League, the second-highest level of Swiss football.
+FC Gossau is a Swiss football club from the city of Gossau, canton of St. Gallen.
+The team currently plays in 2.
+Liga Interregional, the fifth tier of Swiss football.

 History

 After its foundation in 1906, FC Gossau spent the first 65 years of its history in almost entire unimportance.
 This changed in 1971 when they advanced for the first time to the 1.
 Liga (third level) by a 3–0 victory against FC Widnau.
 Between 1975 and 1978, they even managed to reach the promotion to the second level (NLB).
 Changeful years followed, the Club played mostly in the 1. or 2.
 Liga.